Robert Runcie: Retirement and death

 Runcie retired as Archbishop of Canterbury effective 31 January 1991.
 On 1 February, he was created a life peer – gazetted on 7 February as Baron Runcie, of Cuddesdon in the County of Oxfordshire – enabling him to immediately re-enter the House of Lords where he had previously sat as a Lord Spiritual.
 He died of cancer in St Albans in 2000, and is buried in the grounds of St Albans Cathedral.

 Family

-Runcie's wife, Rosalind, whom he married on 5 September 1957, was well known as a pianist.
-They had two children: James Runcie, a novelist, and Rebecca Runcie, as well as four grandchildren: Rosie, Charlotte (currently a journalist at The Daily Telegraph), Matthew and Edward.
+Runcie's wife, Rosalind, whom he married on 5 September 1957, was well-known as a pianist.
+They had two children: James Runcie, a novelist, and Rebecca Runcie.
 Rosalind Runcie died on 12 January 2012.